 It is important to consider the structure of the XML file you wish to import.
-To ensure that the structure of the XML file and associated DTD have compatible structure, examine the structure of XML files produced by the Data Transfer Tool: Export to XML File wizard.
-Examples may be found in section 23.5, Exporting Data to XML.
+To ensure that the structure of the XML file and associated DTD have compatible structure, examine the structure of XML files produced by the JData Transfer Tool: Export to XML File wizard.
+Examples may be found in section 23.6, Exporting Data to XML.
 Files produced using the Export to XML wizard always can be imported, however, the extent to which a table's schema is reproduced varies.
 The setting that influences table schema the most is the Column as Element / Attribute setting.

 - Column as Element: Stores data items in elements.
 If table schema information exists as element attributes (data type, column name, length, etc.) in the DTD, then columns will be created with names and of the appropriate data type and length.
 Columns are child elements, and the table is represented as the parent element.
 File objects must be referenced as entities in the DTD file if Column as Element is chosen. - Column as Attribute: Stores data in an attribute of an element.
 Each element is a record.
-If column names are represented as attributes of the root element (the table) in the DTD, and each tag in the XML file represents one record, then Column as Attribute should be chosen. - Importing data from an XML file: - 1.
-Open the Data Transfer Tool.

-2. Select Import XML File from the main console or the Transfer menu.
+If column names are represented as attributes of the root element (the table) in the DTD, and each tag in the XML file represents one record, then Column as Attribute should be chosen. - ○ Importing data from an XML file: - 1.
+Open the JData Transfer Tool. - 2.
+Select Import XML File from the main console or the Transfer menu.
 The Welcome to Import from XML File Wizard window starts.

-3. Click Next.
+3. Click the Next button.
 The Choose a Source XML File window appears.

-- 4. Enter the full path of a text file to import or click the browse button to search for a text file. - 5.
-Click Next.
+- 4. Enter the full path of a xml file to import or click the browse button to search for a xml file. - 5.
+Click the Next button.
 If the XML file has a structure acceptable to DBMaker's parser, the Specify Base Element window appears.

 - 6. The nodes of the tree structure represent the elements in the XML file.
 Click the nodes on the tree until they are fully expanded.
 Select a parent element to be the table name.
 The child elements will become the columns of the table.
 Check Column as attribute if appropriate. - 7.
-Click Next.
+Click the Next button.
 The Choose a Destination Data Source window appears.

-- 8. Select the database to import data to from the Database menu. - 9.
-Enter a user name and password into the appropriate fields.
+8. Select the destination database to import data to from the Database menu.